-On the 17th of July, we hold the TEAM Talk “Blockchain Technology Overview”.
+On the 17th of July, we held the TEAM Talk “Blockchain Technology Overview”.

-Over the past few years, blockchain and Bitcoin have become buzzwords and are very discussed topics in the world.
-Therefore we decided to have a special event in order to learn more about them.
+Over the past few years, blockchain and Bitcoin have become huge buzzwords.
+We therefore decided to hold a special event in order to learn more about the technology.
 The Talk was devoted to the blockchain technology, its applications in the real world, emerging market of the cryptocurrencies, and distinctive characteristics of Bitcoin and other blockchain-based altcoins.

 The revolutionary solution created by Satoshi Nakamoto in 2008 paved the way for the era of decentralized electronic payment systems that did not require a trusted third party.
 Information about every transaction is stored in the Bitcoin database and is accessible by users while remaining anonymous.
 One Bitcoin is made up of 100,000,000 Satoshi.
 To date, the cost of 1 Bitcoin is about $2700.
 The emission of this cryptocurrency is limited and will finally end by 2140 when about 21,000,000 Bitcoins will be issued.
 As of today, 75% of the total Bitcoins amount has been issued.
 Further emission is carried out on the principle of halving, reducing the issue every year.